Bob Knight: 1979 Pan American Games

+1984 Summer Olympics

+Despite the controversies, Knight was selected in 1982 to coach the U.S. national team at the 1984 Summer Olympic Games.
+He held a 72 player tryout camp in April 1984 before settling on the 12 man roster which included Michael Jordan, Patrick Ewing, Chris Mullin and Knight's Indiana player and protégé Steve Alford.

+Worries that his behavior would again cause embarrassment during the games turned out to be unfounded and, despite rants and raves at officials, Knight was considered to be on his best behavior.
+He led the United States to victory in all eight games and to a gold medal.
+Doing so, Knight joined Pete Newell and Dean Smith as the only three coaches to win an NCAA title, NIT title, and Olympic gold.

 Life after coaching

 In 2008, ESPN hired Knight as a studio analyst and occasional color commentator.
 In November 2012, he called an Indiana men's basketball game for the first time, something he had previously refused to do.
-Former Indiana men's basketball coach Tom Crean reached out to Knight in an attempt to get him to visit the school again.
+Then-men's basketball coach Tom Crean reached out to Knight in an attempt to get him to visit the school again.
 On April 2, 2015, ESPN announced that it would not renew its contract with Knight.

 On February 27, 2019, Don Fischer, an IU radio announcer since 1974, said during an interview that Knight was in ill health.
-He continued by saying Knight's health “has declined” but did not offer any specifics.
+He continued by saying Knight's health "has declined" but did not offer any specifics.

-On April 4, 2019, Knight made his first public appearance since Fischer made his comments.
+On April 4, 2019, Knight made his first public appearance after Fischer made his comments.
 He appeared with longtime friend and journalist Bob Hammel and spoke about different aspects of his career.
 During the presentation, Knight seemed to struggle with his memory: he re-introduced his wife to the audience after doing so only 10 minutes earlier, he mistakenly said that former IU basketball player Landon Turner had died, and, after telling a story about Michael Jordan, he later told the same story, replacing Jordan with former IU basketball player Damon Bailey.

-Knight and his wife resided in Lubbock, Texas even after his retirement.
+Knight and his wife resided in Lubbock, Texas, even after his retirement.
 On July 10, 2019, the Indiana Daily Student, IU's campus newspaper, reported that Knight and his wife had purchased a home in Bloomington for $572,500, suggesting that Knight had decided to return to Bloomington to live.

-On February 8, 2020, Knight was honored at an Indiana basketball game.
-It was the first Indiana game attended by Knight since his dismissal by the school 20 years prior.